Record number of unaccompanied children crossed the border in March

 The March total is at least 60 percent higher than the previous record of 11,494 in May 2019.
 The data is still preliminary and may change slightly before its official release.

-The figures go back to 2010 when the border patrol began keeping track of how many migrants arrived to the U.S. as unaccompanied minors.
+The figures go back to 2010 when the border patrol began keeping track of how many migrants arrived as unaccompanied minors.

-Overall encounters with immigrants of all ages were at a 20-year high in March, as over 170,000 attempted to cross, according to the preliminary data.
-Most adults, however, were turned back under Title 42, a Centers for Disease Control and Prevention authority the Trump and Biden administrations have used to block migration during the Covid-19 pandemic.
+Overall encounters with migrants of all ages were at a 20-year high in March, as over 170,000 attempted to cross, according to the preliminary data.
+Most adults, however, were turned back under Title 42, a Centers for Disease Control and Prevention authority both the Trump and the Biden administrations have used to block migration during the Covid-19 pandemic.

-The previous high was set in March 2001 when 172,849 immigrants were apprehended by the border patrol.
+The previous high was set in March 2001 when 172,849 migrants were apprehended by the Border Patrol.

-However, President Joe Biden has been reluctant to say the traffic of immigrants at the border is unusual.
+However, President Joe Biden has been reluctant to say the traffic of migrants at the border is unusual.

 “The truth of the matter is: Nothing has changed,” Biden said in a press conference last week.
 “It happens every single, solitary year.
 There is a significant increase in the number of people coming to the border in the winter months of January, February, March.
 That happens every year.”